Global Networks

 Montreal Protocol on Substances that Deplete the Ozone Layer

-More information: website Ozone Secretariat.
+More information: Ozone Secretariat website.

-CFIT - Circular & Fair ICT Pact
+Circular & Fair ICT Pact

-The CFIT is an international procurement-led partnership to accelerate circularity, fairness and sustainability in the ICT sector.
-CFIT will stimulate the use of common, easy-to-use procurement criteria, provide guidance and facilitate knowledge sharing.
-Together we will leverage our collective procurement power, in close dialogue with the ICT supply side, to affect the change and innovation we need.
+Together we will use our collective purchasing power, in close dialogue with the ICT supply side, to drive the change and innovation we need.
 CFIT is an action under the UN One Planet Network SPP programme.

-The ambition of CFIT is to accelerate the transition towards circular and fair ICT products through the power of procurement.
-It wants to contribute to the Sustainable Development Goals by reducing carbon emissions and primary materials usage, reduce e-waste and promote human rights and worker rights.
-To achieve this, CFIT wants to build up its collective procurement power, aiming for 3 million users served by 2023.
+CFIT aims to accelerate the transition to circular and fair ICT products through the power of procurement.
+It aims to contribute to the Sustainable Development Goals by reducing carbon emissions and primary material use, reducing e-waste and promoting human and labour rights.